-2.12 Tournament Progress
+2.11 Tournament Progress

-- 2.12.01 The tournament consists of 5 stages: - a.
+2.11.01 The tournament consists of 5 rounds:

+- a.
 Preliminary Round: These heats are played on Thursday and Friday by all teams.
-After all the preliminary heats have been completed, each robot will cast out their two lowest scoring heats.
+After all the preliminary heats have been completed, CRC Robotics will cast out the two lowest scoring heats for each robot.
 Heats affected by an unsportsmanlike penalty cannot be cast out.
 The total of all other heats will be summed to determine each robot's final rank for the preliminary round.
-Depending on a team's rank, teams can advance directly to semi-finals or quarterfinals, or they will play in the knock-out round. - b.
-Knock-Out Round: These heats are played on Saturday morning by teams that did not directly advance to quarterfinals or semi-finals.
+Depending on a team's rank, teams can advance directly to the semi-finals or quarterfinals, or they will play in the knock-out round. - b.
+Knock-Out Round: These heats are played on Saturday morning by teams that did not directly advance to the quarterfinals or semi-finals.
 This round provides teams with an opportunity to advance further in the tournament.
 The final score of all the heats played by a robot in the knock-out round will be added to determine its ranking in this round. - c.
 Quarterfinals: Top teams from the preliminary and knock-out rounds advance to this stage of the tournament.
 The final score of all the heats played by a robot in the quarterfinals will be added to determine its ranking in this round. - d.
 Semi-Finals: Top teams from the preliminary rounds and quarterfinals advance to this stage of the tournament.
 The final score of all the heats played by a robot in the semi-finals will be added to determine its ranking in this round. - e.
 Finals: Top teams from the semi-finals advance to this stage of the tournament.
-The final score of all the heats played by a robot in the finals will be added to determine its ranking in this round. - 2.12.02 The schedule for the various rounds will be published at the beginning of the Competition.
+The final score of all the heats played by a robot in the finals will be added to determine its ranking in this round.